aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 freq = 1, sb = 0, pol = 2, fringe ampl = 0.000382, SNR = 6.696422, offset = 260, weight = 85444528.000000
 freq = 1, sb = 0, pol = 3, fringe ampl = 0.000314, SNR = 4.935712, offset = -403, weight = 85444528.000000
 ```
-Here `freq` and `sb` have the same meaning as earlier, but pol now refers to which cross-polarisation
+Here `freq` and `sb` have the same meaning as earlier, but `pol` now refers to which cross-polarisation
 product is being shown.
 There are four different possibilities
-  - pol=1 RCP - RCP
+  - `pol=0` RCP - RCP
-  - pol=2 LCP - RCP
+  - `pol=1` LCP - RCP
-  - pol=3 RCP - LCP
+  - `pol=2` RCP - LCP
-  - pol=4 LCP - LCP
+  - `pol=3` LCP - LCP

-Meaning that pol=2, and pol=3 are the cross-polarisation products, which we expect to have a low SNR.
+Meaning that `pol=1`, and `pol=2` are the cross-polarisation products, which we expect to have a low SNR.
-When troubleshooting an experiment you may sometimes find that the cross-polarisions have a strong fringe while
+When troubleshooting an experiment you may sometimes find that the cross-polarisation have a strong fringe while
 the parallel hands are weak.
 In that case the station likely swapped the two polarisation, which is easily rectified
 in the vex file.

 The output shows the fringe amplitude, SNR, and how many lags the fringe is offset from the centre.
 Ideally, the offset
 should be close to zero.

-We see that there is a fring between Cm and De, but not between Cm and Ef.
+We see that there is a fringe between Cm and De, but not between Cm and Ef.
 In this tool `SNRs < 10` should not be trusted as detections.
 Scrolling down the file we see that there is also no fringe to Hh.

 ### Increase the number of channels